SOTR654/copy/docs/Objects/Spreadsheet.md

 <div class="top">
-  DocumentID <code>string</code>
+  DocumentID string
 </div>
 <div class="info">
-  Read-only property, stores the ID of the page that created it
+  Read-onlyStores the ID of the page that created it.
 </div> <br>

-### DocumentID `string`
-Read-only property, stores the ID of the page that created it

 ### PagesData <code> {[Sheet](Sheet.md)} </code>
 List of [`Sheet`](Sheet.md) ordered by index that contains the file.